-The most common cause of fiddle leaf fig death is overwatering.
+The most common cause of fiddle leaf fig death is over-watering.
 Poor drainage and lack of sunlight can make this problem worse.
 Be sure to never water your plant more than once a week and be careful not to water until the roots have a had a chance to dry out between waterings.
-If you’re not sure when to water, consider using a moisture meter.
+If you’re not sure when to water, consider using a moisture meter like this.
 Read more about watering your plant here.

 5. Consider Aerating Your Soil

 Your fiddle leaf fig’s roots need both water and air to live.
 In the wild, natural decomposition and earthworms are constantly aerating the soil.
 But when potted, the soil becomes compacted over time as you water regularly and your plant’s roots grow.
 This can cause your plant’s roots to suffocate.
 Use a wooden skewer or a chopstick to poke holes and gently loosen the soil once a month or so.